 Socio economic condition of an economy depends not only on income but also on level of education, occupations, wealth and other some factors.
 Based on the primary field survey and secondary sources of information this study attempts to find out the socio economic status of the agricultural households of two blocks and the state Tripura.
 We have the following plan of this paper.
 The first section deals with the literature review and the gaps of literature.
-The second section deals with the literature review and the gaps of literature.
-The third section deals with the methodological issues.
-We have described some features of the agriculture sector of Tripura from the secondary sources of information in the fourth section.
-On the basis of the field survey data the fifth section explores the ground level reality of the socio-economic conditions of two blocks of North Tripura.
-Concluding remarks are given in the section six.
+The second section deals with the methodological issues.
+We have described some features of the agriculture sector of Tripura from the secondary sources of information in the third section.
+On the basis of the field survey data the fourth section explores the ground level reality of the socio-economic conditions of two blocks of North Tripura.
+Concluding remarks are given in the section five.